Zero-Tang/NoirVisor/doc/nsv.md

 | 54:32		| Rsvd	| Reserved |
 | 31:0		| ASID	| The Address Space Identifier or Virtual Processor Identifier assigned for the page |

-The RMT is an array indexed by Host PFN and thereby allows constant running time to prevent aliased mapping.
+The RMT is an array indexed by Host PFN and thereby allows constant running time to prevent aliased mapping. \
+In RMT, all pages are in regular size (4KiB), and there are no definitions for large (2MiB) or huge (1GiB) pages.

 ### Ownership Purpose
 The `Ownership Purpose` field is a 8-bit field describing the purpose of the page ownership.